chwebdude/LabViewBuild/README.md

 You need to have a licenced LabVIEW version on the build server.
 At the same time the VI Server needs to be activated (Tools/Options/VI Server).

 ![VI Server](https://raw.githubusercontent.com/chwebdude/LabViewBuild/master/images/VIServer.png)

+## Jenkins Users

+If you are using Jenkins as your build service, consider to use the excellent Jenkins Plugin from [Kubes](https://www.kubes.ch/jenkins/).